awslabs/sockeye/tutorials/constraints/README.md

 This will output tab-delimited pairs of (score, translation).
 As always, don't forget to apply source- and target-side preprocessing to your input and your constraint.

+However, it is probably better to use [Sockeye's scoring module](../scoring.md) directly, since it makes use of the training time computation graph and is therefore much faster.

 ## Negative constraints

 Negative constraints---phrases that must *not* appear in the output---are also supported.